RULES

 VI.
 MATCH SCHEDULE

-For the 2008-2009 season, all divisions will play on Tuesday morning.
+In the 2023-2024 season, all divisions play on Tuesday morning.
+Four courts of doubles are played -- each for one point.

-All players should be on the court ready to begin pre-match warm-up promptly at 9:30AM.
+Substitutions are allowed after line-up exchange due to injury, illness or no-show of a player.
+The substitution is to be made in the position affected.
+Unless an "emergency" applies as defined below, the substitution should be made by 9:45AM or a default will apply; if there is an emergency situation, the substitution may be made until 10AM.
 A default will be in effect if a team is not on its designated court and ready to begin play at 9:45AM, unless an emergency (see next paragraph) has occurred on the way to the match.
 The final grace period for such emergencies ends at 10:00AM.
 The default will apply to the court for which the late player is listed.
-The line-up may not be changed.
 The home team captain should report any such default to the coordinator.

-Definition of "emergency": If someone runs into an unexpected verifiable public situation (major accident, road closed, traffic re-routed) and she communicates with her captain and the captain is able to communicate the situation to the other captain by 9:30AM and the late player is able to stay in communication as she drives and be on the court by 10:00AM -- in that case the 10:00AM extension should apply.
-9:45 remains the default time for any other circumstances.
+Definition of "emergency": If someone runs into an unexpected verifiable public situation (major accident, road closed, traffic re-routed) and she communicates with her captain and the captain is able to communicate the situation to the other captain by 9:30AM and the late player is able to stay in communication as she drives and can be on the court by 10:00AM -- in that case the 10:00AM extension should apply.
+For any other circumstances 9:45AM remains the default time.
 When the emergency deadline is applicable, the home team can either hold the visiting team to the 10:00AM deadline or can choose to play whenever they arrive.
 In either case, when the visiting team informs the home team about the situation, the home team captain must communicate clearly to the visiting team what the case will be.

 VII.
 PRE-MATCH WARM-UP

-Warm-up is not to be regarded as a practice.
+Warm-up is not to be regarded as practice.
 Players are encouraged to arrive early to practice with their own team if they desire.
-As a courtesy, the home team captain should try to ensure that courts are available by 9AM for the visiting team to practice.
+As a courtesy, the home team captain should try to ensure that courts are available by 9:00AM for the visiting team to practice.
 Once line-ups have been exchanged and opponents have met on their assigned courts, the pre-match warm-up procedure is as follows:

 - ground strokes